-A service account is an account that can be used by a program to manage resources in Yandex.Cloud via the API.
+A service account is an account that can be used by a program to manage resources in Yandex.Cloud.

 What are service accounts used for?

-By using service accounts you can flexibly configure access rights to resources for programs you have written.
+By using service accounts you can flexibly configure access rights to resources for programs you wrote.

-For example, you have a program for tracking VM statuses.
+For example, you have an app for tracking VM statuses.
 This program only needs to have the right to view (the viewer role), but the program runs under your name and you have the right to delete VMs.

 To prevent your program from accidentally deleting a VM, create a service account and grant it view-only access.